pythonanywhere/help_pages/articles/BugBounty.md

   So the fact that the attacker may be able to, eg, brute force an email reset as well, isn't something we consider a serious additional security risk.

+* Attacks where the victim is student of the attacker - there's an explicit trust relationship, there.

 ## Bug classes we're interested in